Blog > Is Black Friday Harming UK Businesses?

 Do Something Different

 Without getting sucked into the myriad of reductions, there’s still a lot of people looking to buy over this weekend so consider what you could be doing differently in order to cut through the noise and be heard.

-For example, FatFace has decided that instead of participating in reductions, they would donate a portion of their profits to charity.
+For example, last year FatFace decided that instead of participating in reductions, they would donate a portion of their profits to charity.
 This again draws attention to a more positive way for consumers to spend their money.